Lyndal Plant &Maureen See – Environment and Parks Branch, Brisbane City Council

 The trial species:

-Preference was also given to small to medium shade tree species, which are in highest demand for renewal projects in existing suburbs with overhead powerlines, and some species which had shown good potential in smaller trials installed 12 years ago.
+Preference was also given to small to medium shade tree species, which are in the highest demand for renewal projects in existing suburbs with overhead powerlines, and some species which had shown good potential in smaller trials installed 12 years ago.
 Final tree heights and canopy dimensions were estimated for cultivated specimens, not those from native stands which are generally much taller with narrower canopies.
-Not all species chosen are native of wet rainforest environments, others are native of hardy dry South East Queensland rainforest scrubs.
+Not all species chosen are native of wet rainforest environments, others are native to hardy dry South East Queensland rainforest scrubs.
 Although hardiness was considered, some rainforest species which prefer better sites, but have outstanding features, have been included in the trial.
 An overview of the Stage 1 trial species is provided in Table 1.

 Methodology of the trial:

 The field trials consist of planting up to 100 specimens of each species in at least four different districts of the city on a variety of footpath sites, using a minimum of 10 specimens in any one trial street site.
 Stock size is usually around 1 m tall within a 250mm diameter container.
 Stock quality is a critical element and has been consistently good to date, meeting Council’s Street Tree Stock Standard.
 Planting takes place within either the “spring planting window” (Sept-Nov) or the “autumn planting window” (March-May).
 Residents living adjacent to the new plantings are informed, as per standard street tree plantings, of the species planted and some tree care tips.
-Regular watering, fertilising, weeding and mulch maintenance is provided at the same frequency as other standard street tree early care practices (weekly for first month and then monthly for next 11 months)
+Regular watering, fertilising, weeding and mulch maintenance is provided at the same frequency as other standard street tree early care practices (weekly for the first month and then monthly for the next 11 months)

 Planting site details and plant dimensions are recorded at planting and performance is monitored twice per year.

 So far, 96 Tulip Satinwoods (Rhodosphaera rhodanthema) have been installed on 10 sites.
-87 Yellow Woods (Flindersia xanthoxylla) have been installed on 8 sites.
+87 Yellow Woods (Flindersia xanthoxyla) have been installed on 8 sites.
 137 Whalebone Trees (Streblus brunonianus) have been installed on 5 sites, 18 Golden Ash (Hodgkinsonia ovatiflora) have been installed at one site and 20 Hard Quandong (Eleaocarpus obovatus) have been installed at one site.